PouriaAsadi1/Book-Recommendation-Model/README.md

 - The embedding summary confirms the model captured 331,434 distinct titles with stable vector norms (no gradient explosion).
 - Top neighbors cluster translations or installments of the same work (e.g., *Life of Pi* variants) as well as frequently co-read classics, showing that trimming + deduplication prevented noisy transitions.
 - Metadata joins allow downstream services to replace integer book IDs with human-readable titles when presenting recommendations.

+Offline holdout evaluation of the Word2Vec recommendations currently reports `Precision@10 = 20%` and `Recall@10 = 30%`, giving a quick sense of the retrieval quality before integrating with downstream ranking or SASRec models.

 These metrics serve as offline sanity checks before deploying ANN indexes or SASRec-based next-item predictors.
 Precision@K/Recall@K evaluation can be layered on top using the saved embeddings and interaction holdouts.